daserthkm/hackathon/README.md

 * npm run start
 * open http://localhost:5000

+#### Note for Windows

+The npm command fails on some Windows systems.
+When you get a error on start like:

+`Error: hackathon@1.0.0 start: DEBUG=hackathon:* node ./bin/www`

+use the "run.bat" file to start the server.

 ## API Reference

 * To access the endpoints you need to set the header attribute "Content-Type" to "application/json".